Bylaws for East Bay Trinity Chinese Church

 (4) election by the congregation with a two-thirds majority vote with absentee ballots included

 (5) ordination by laying on of hands by elders/pastors

 4.1.8 Terms of Service

-The standard term of an elder is four years.
-After four years, the elder should take a sabbatical leave of one year, after which he may be re-elected to another four years of eldership by a two-thirds majority vote of the Administrative Council, with absentee ballots included.
+The standard term of an elder is six years.
+After six years, the elder should take a sabbatical leave of one year, after which he may be re-elected to another six years of eldership by a two-thirds majority vote of the Administrative Council, with absentee ballots included.

 The standard term of a pastor is three years.
-His service may be extended every three years by a two-thirds majority vote of the Administrative Council, with absentee ballots included.
+The pastor’s service may be extended every three years by a two-thirds majority vote of the Administrative Council, with absentee ballots included.
 After every six years, the pastor may take a sabbatical leave of three months with full compensation.

 4.1.9 Employment of Elders

 If deemed necessary by the Board of Elders & Pastors and the Administrative Council for the good of the church, an elder may serve in a full-time capacity and receive compensation from the church.

 The elder who intends to receive compensation and serve in a full-time capacity must receive (1) unanimous support from the Board of Elders & Pastors, (2) a two-thirds majority vote from the entire Administrative Council with absentee ballots included, and (3) a two-thirds majority vote from the congregation, with absentee ballots included.